 School Tours

-Tours are available Wednesday through Monday, when the museum is open.
-To arrange for one of the programs below, or request a customized program, fill out the Tour Request Form and email to tours@musnaz.org
+Tours are available Wednesday through Monday.
+To book a program or request a customized experience, fill out the Tour Request Form and email it to tours@musnaz.org.

-Don’t let transportation costs stop you!
-Grant funds are available for school groups coming to MNA.
-When you fill out the Tour request form include the subsidy request at the bottom and email to tours@musnaz.org.
+Don’t let the costs stop you!
+Grant funds are available for school groups.
+Simply complete the subsidy request at the bottom of the Tour Request Form.

 Guided Tour Youth program with docent-led activity Hands-on workshop, including materials Virtual Class Visit Self-guided tour